JGI-Bioinformatics/jaws/docs/sphinx/source/Intro/contact_us.rst

 Contact Us
 ==========

 Slack and JIRA are only available for **JGI Staff**.
-If these avenues are not available, you can write an email to jlfroula@lbl.gov.
+If these avenues are not available, you can write an email to jaws-support@lbl.gov.

 -------------------------------